alaa-alchal/Portfolio/SQL/SQL more complex Project/README.md

   3. Write a query that retrieves the project details, including the location and department names, for projects that have a budget greater than $100,000.

   4. Write a query that retrieves the employee details, including the department and location names, for employees who are working on projects with budgets of at least $200,000 in the Montreal office.

+  6. Write a query that retrieves the employee details, including the location, department, and project names, for employees who have worked on at least once on projects in the Marketing department.